AlecAivazis/alt-responsive/README.md

 export default alt.createStore(ResponsiveStoreClass)
 ```

-Now your store is ready to use.
+Now your store is ready to use with custom breakpoints.

 ## Responding to Browser Width